 Hector Horeau, 1801-1872 (Paris: Direction de l'architecture, 1978)

-Hector Horeau, ISAD(G) form for Hector Horeau on the website of the Griffith Institute, Oxford.
+Hector Horeau, entry for Hector Horeau in the Griffith Institute Archive online catalogue.

 Back to electronic resources